In the past two years, my country's power

 Step 3: Insulation Recovery

 With the action of the discharge energy, the metal layer in the area of radius Rt evaporates violently and is accompanied by sputtering.
-In the process of increasing the radius of the area, the arc is pulled off, the metallized capacitor is blown away, oxidized and cooled, and finally the conductive path is destroyed, forming a circle on the surface of the dielectric that loses the metal layer centered on the breakdown point Insulation area.
+In the process of increasing the radius of the area, the arc is pulled off, the metalized capacitor is blown away, oxidized, and cooled, and finally the conductive path is destroyed, forming a circle on the surface of the dielectric that loses the metal layer centered on the breakdown point Insulation area.
 The self-healing process is thus completed.

 The circular insulating area where the metal layer is lost is called the self-healing halo area, and its area is usually in the range of 1-8mm2.
 A typical self-healing halo area is shown in Figure 2.
 It should also be pointed out that the evaporation of the metal layer in the halo region does not rely on the heat released by the arc, but directly generates heat through the current through the metal layer.